arXiv/arxiv-auth/arxiv-auth/README.md

 # ``arxiv-auth`` Library

-This package provides a Flask add on and other code for working with arxiv authenticated users in arXiv services.
+This provides a Flask add on and other code for working with arxiv authenticated users.

-Housing these components in a library separate from web apps ensures that users and sessions are represented and manipulated consistently.
-The login+logout, user accounts(TBD), API client registry(TBD), and authenticator(TBD) services all rely on this package.

 # Quick start
 For use-cases to check if a request is from an authenticated arxiv user, do the